jounihenrikki/bashy/README.md

 It is also a declaration of some new conventions and practices in shell scripting.

 Bashy is written in Bash.
-It can be easily deployed to isolated environments propagated to other hosts and users.
+It can be easily deployed in isolated environments and further propagated to other hosts and users.
 I have avoided external dependencies as much as possible so Bashy should be quite portable.
 Bash 4.4 or higher is required.